Silex/rocketjob/dirmon.md

 ## Directory Monitoring

-A common task with many batch processing systems is to look for the appearance of new files and kick off jobs to process them. `DirmonJob` is a job designed to do this task.
+A common task with many batch processing systems is to look for the appearance of new files and queue jobs to process them. `DirmonJob` is a job designed to do this task.

 `DirmonJob` runs every 5 minutes by default, looking for new files that have appeared based on configured entries called `DirmonEntry`.
-Ultimately these entries will be configurable via [`rocketjob mission control`][1], the web management interface for [rocketjob][0]
+These entries can be managed programmatically, or via [`rocketjob mission control`][1], the web management interface for [rocketjob][0].

 Example, creating a `DirmonEntry`